Kerki: Geography

 It is situated on a plain on the left bank of the Amu Darya river.
 Nearby towns and villages include Mukry (3.3 nm), Amydarýa (2.1 nm), Surhy (3.1 nm) and Kerkichi (2.2 nm).

+Climate

 Etymology

 According to Atanyyazow, the name Kerki is most likely of Persian origin, from ker ("fortress") and kuh ("mountain"), meaning "fortress on a mountain".
 However, Muqaddasī and de Goeje assert it is a Turkified pronunciation of the Persian name Karkuh (کرکوه), meaning "deaf mountain".
 The ancient name, Zamm, is of obscure origin.

 On 29 December 1999, by Parliamentary Resolution HM-60, the city and district of Kerki were renamed Atamyrat in honor of Atamyrat Nyýazow, father of Saparmurat Niyazov, who had worked in Kerki as a teacher before being killed in World War II.
 On 25 November 2017, by Parliamentary Resolution No. 679-V, Atamyrat was changed back to Kerki for both the city and the district.

 Architecture

-The city centre comprises multiple single-storeyed brick buildings from the tsarist era.
+The urban core consists of numerous one-story brick structures dating back to the period of the Russian Empire.